Price, complexity and security breeches…. Learn how to dispute the myths about home automation and bring new customers into the market.

 Wow!
 So much work needed to convince, convert and keep potential customers.
 How do you do this successfully?

-In this post, we will provide you with convincing arguments to counter customer resistance and increase your business.
-Many of these ideas add to the tools the integrator can use to have a positive approach to sales.
-First, lets address the five main myths.
+In this post, we will provide you with convincing arguments to counter customer’s resistance to this market.
+Many of these ideas add to the tools the integrators can use to have a positive approach to sales and increase their business.
+First, let’s address the five main myths.

-2. My security will be jeopardize by automation devices.
+2. My security will be threatened with automation devices.

 3. I need to own my home to install automation.